adrian-szymanski/RedditIT/README.md

 # RedditIT
 Reddit searcher

-Use parcel index.html in terminal to run project.
+Use parcel.js index.html in terminal to run project.